ads365/reactSite/README.md

 ## Run Locally
 ### `npm start`

+**need firebase configuration (api keys etc - not shared)**

 **Work In Progress**
-This is the start of a personal website with my own CMS for adding projects and eventually blog articles (using a firebase database) Currently the basics for creating a projects are opperational.
-You can view projects in Dashboard.
+This is the start of a personal website with my own CMS for adding projects and eventually blog articles (using a firebase database) Currently the basics for creating a projects are opperational as is log in and log out

-Authentication is incomplete.
+Authentication is incomplete (sign up and permissioned pages).

 Have not done any UX work on this.